marioroy/mce-sort/README.md

              mce-sort2 : 189 buckets (double)
              mce-sort3 : 283 buckets (triple, will not run if ulimit -n is low)

+             Each bucket requires a file handle during the pre-sorting stage.

   _Inline/   The Perl Inline module creates this directory.
 Any changes made
              to the embedded C code will cause a small delay when running the first time.
 This is due to Inline compiling C and caching to